dllrun/foam-extend-general-contact/tutorials/solidMechanics/deliverablesExampleCases/howToRunApplication.md

 "1_sphericalParticlesIn2DCompaction".

 i.
 Meshing
- - Before running this application, first run the mesh case "23ParticlesMesh" with OpenFOAM-5.0.
+ - Before running this application, we need to first import the mesh from the case "23ParticlesMesh".
+This mesh case runs with the OpenFOAM-5.0.
- - The input for the mesh file can be handled in the "system/blocKMeshDict".
+ - The input for this mesh case can be handled from the "system/blocKMeshDict" file.
- - Run the case with "./Allclean" and "`./Allrun`" commmand.
+ - Clean and run the case with "`./Allclean`" and "`./Allrun`" commmand correspondingly.
  - Now the mesh can be visualized in paraview by loading the dummy file m.foam (from the case directory).